Bayes-Optimal Fair Classification with Multiple Sensitive Features: Experiments

-{Figure \ref{fig:combined_data_fairness}} shows the fairness-accuracy trade-offs for MD measure under DP and EO across two datasets.
-It considers cases where `gender' or `race' is the only sensitive feature and where both of them are considered sensitive.
+{ \textbf{Evaluation Metrics.} For various values of $\bs{\lambda}$, we report both accuracy and fairness levels, as they represent the key performance metrics of interest.
+All four fairness notions in Table~\ref{tab:genernal_fair_measure} are considered.
+Approximate fairness is implemented using both MD and MR measures, and the achieved fairness level (i.e., values of $\mathrm{MD}(f)$ and $\mathrm{MR}(f)$) are reported.} \textbf{Results.} {Figure \ref{fig:combined_data_fairness}} shows fairness-accuracy trade-offs for MD measure under DP across two datasets.
+It considers cases where \textit{gender} or \textit{race} is the only sensitive feature and where both of them are considered sensitive.
 Each point corresponds to a specific value of the tuning parameter $\bs{\lambda}$.

-For DP and EO, compared to the fair baselines, our Algorithms achieve the more favorable fairness-accuracy trade-off in most cases, especially in the attribute-blind setting.
-Notably, for all fair methods, their performance gap between attribute-blind and attribute-aware settings is larger on \texttt{COMPAS}.
-This is likely due to its smaller dataset size, which may hinder accurate estimation of $p(Y|X)$ and $p(S, Y|X)$.
+Compared to the fair baselines, our methods achieve the more favorable fairness-accuracy trade-off in most cases, especially in the attribute-blind setting.
 Additionally, our in-processing method often outperforms our post-processing one in balancing fairness and accuracy, with a more significant advantage on the \texttt{COMPAS} dataset.
-Moreover, we evaluate our methods under other fairness notions (i.e., PE and AP) and assess our algorithms with respect to the MR measure.
-The complete results are provided in Appendix \ref{apxsex:Experiments}.
-All results suggest that our algorithm effectively navigates the trade-off between fairness and accuracy.
+We also evaluate our methods under other fairness notions and with respect to the MR measure. {Due to space constraints, the complete results are reported in Appendix \ref{apx:expresults} of the supplementary material, and Appendix \ref{apxsex:Additional_Experiments} presents additional sensitivity and ablation analyses.} All results suggest that our methods effectively navigates the trade-off between fairness and accuracy.